replicatedhq/replicated-docs/docs/reference/custom-resource-backup.md

   </tr>
   <tr>
     <td><code>orLabelSelectors</code></td>
     <td>(Optional) A list of metav1.LabelSelector to filter with when adding individual objects to the backup.
-If multiple provided they will be joined by the OR operator.</td>
+If multiple are provided, they will be joined by the OR operator.</td>
   </tr>
   <tr>
     <td><code>orderedResources</code></td>